Playhouse Cinema

 The Playhouse Cinema is an independently owned and operated, single-screen cinema located in Hamilton, Ontario, Canada.
 It was built halfway down Sherman Ave N on its West side in Hamilton's historic North Stipley neighbourhood.
 The cinema has changed ownership several times since its construction in 1914.
 Originally the 700-seat Playhouse Theatre showed vaudeville and films.
-The building subsequently served as the neighbourhood's Italian cinema, an adult film theatre, briefly as a local live theatre production house, the headquarters of childrens ministry CityKidz and now the revived Playhouse Cinema.
+The building subsequently served as the neighbourhood's Italian cinema, an adult film theatre, briefly as a local live theatre production house, the headquarters of children's ministry CityKidz and now the revived Playhouse Cinema.

 History

 Original Playhouse Theatre (1914-1957)

 The construction of the Playhouse Theatre was announced in April 1914, with local businessman Montalieu Nesbitt applying for the business charter.
 Local architectural firm Stewart & Witton was contracted to design the theatre in the Beaux-Arts style.
 The theatre cost roughly $20,000 to construct (approximately $550,000 CAD in 2025 dollars).
 The Playhouse Theatre was the second Hamilton theatre opened by businessman Frederick Guest.

 The interior of the Playhouse Theatre taken sometime in the late 1910s.

 The Playhouse Theatre opened to the public in November 1914, featuring vaudeville and motion pictures.
 The theatre initially had over 700 seats and according to a local news report "special attention has been paid to ventilation and exits, all passed by civic building's inspector department."

 The Playhouse Theatre screened several prominent silent films throughout the 1920s, including Rupert Julian's classic The Phantom of the Opera (1925), which screened at the Playhouse on January 12, 1926.

 According to a 1935 legal proceeding involving then owner Anthony Patzlek, the theatre's best year to that point was 1931 in which it grossed $39,000 ($793,000 CAD in 2025).
 But in the following years business declined drastically, to just $26,000 ($595,000 CAD in 2025) as The Great Depression took away many Canadians ability to visit the cinemas and movie licensing fees climbed.
 Patzlek claimed the business was losing money.

 In July 1946 the auditorium was used by Local 1005 to vote in favour of the STELCO steelworkers strike that would last until October 4, 1946.
 In 1951, owner Anthony Patzalek renovated the theatre, completely remodelling the interior in the Art-Deco style of the time and reducing the seating to 650.
 The commercial theatre closed in 1957.